Farm Number & Diversified Sustainable Economic Opportunities for Your Farm

 Virginia Cooperative Extension is a partnership of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and local governments.

-VSU Farmer Field Day
+VSU Farmers Field Day

-VSU Farmer Field Day
+VSU Farmers Field Day

 Wednesday, May 21, 2025 • 7:30 a.m. - 2:00 p.m.